 The steering system fitted to SS Explorer is electro-hydraulic, the telegraphs were electric and navigation was state of the art for the period with electronic gear such as Radar, Direction Finder, Gyro-Compass and Decca Navigator sets fitted.
 A fully electric intercom system was installed alongside the more traditional voice tubes.
 Many Bakelite phones remain in place and still work.

-The adjacent diagram shows the layout of SS Explorer’s machinery.
-A brief description of the machinery in a clockwise direction follows.
+The adjacent diagram shows the layout of SS Explorer’s machinery as well as some auxilliarys.
+(Click to enlarge) A brief description of the machinery in a clockwise direction follows.

 The general service pumps can draw water from the sea, the bilge main, the bilge direct, the ballast main and the feed system.
 It can discharge to all of these except the bilge in addition to supplying water to deck services and the engine condenser.
 These pumps have an air pump mounted above the motor to allow the pump to prime.